Liskov substitution principle

 The Liskov substitution principle (LSP) is a particular definition of a subtyping relation, called strong behavioral subtyping, that was initially introduced by Barbara Liskov in a 1987 conference keynote address titled Data abstraction and hierarchy.
-It is based on the concept of "substitutability" a principle in object-oriented programming stating that an object (such as a class) may be replaced by a sub-object (such as a class that extends the first class) without breaking the program.
+It is based on the concept of "substitutability" a principle in object-oriented programming stating that an object of a superclass may be replaced by an object of a subclass without breaking the program.
 It is a semantic rather than merely syntactic relation, because it intends to guarantee semantic interoperability of types in a hierarchy, object types in particular.
 Barbara Liskov and Jeannette Wing described the principle succinctly in a 1994 paper as follows:

 Subtype Requirement: Let $\phi(x)$ be a property provable about objects $x$ of type T. Then $\phi(y)$ should be true for objects $y$ of type S where S is a subtype of T.